-Uruguay: Grass-Fed Beef Production
+Uruguay: Economics of Grass-Fed Beef Production

 Spend your spring break studying international agribusiness and environmental management while discovering agricultural practices in Montevideo, Punta del Este, Trienta y Tres and other surrounding cities.